hyperflask/jinjapy/README.md

 - A frontmatter with some Python code (enclosed by lines containg 3 dashes "---")
 - A body containing some Jinja template code

-Both are optional:

-- If the frontmatter is missing, the file only contains a Jinja template.
-It won't be available as a python module.
-- If the frontmatter is left unclosed (the file starts with "---" on a single line followed by some python code), the file has no template

 ## Editor support

 A [VS Code extension](https://marketplace.visualstudio.com/items?itemName=hyperflask.jinjapy-language-support) is available to add syntax highlighting for jinjapy files.